 I wrote my own set of simplified instructions for the first several projects, which

-1) change the description of the project from a technical objective to something easier to grasp and more appealing to a child (e.g. “to show how electricity is used to run a direct current (DC) motor” becomes “turn the switch on and the motor runs to turn the fan.”)
+1) change the description of the project from a technical objective to something easier to grasp and more appealing to a child (e.g. “to show how electricity is used to run a direct current (DC) motor” becomes “turn the switch on and the motor runs the fan.”)

 2) Add simple step-by-step instructions

-3) instead of the multi-layer diagram, break it down into pictures which shows the first layer, then the first with the second added on, and so on.
+3) instead of the multi-layer diagram, break it down into pictures which show the first layer, then the first with the second added on, and so on.

 Here are cards that you can print and use with simplified instructions for 6 simple circuits.
-You’re welcome to print and use them.

 When we used Snap Circuits in class, we set the kit out with the cards describing 6 different projects and encouraged them to try building them.
 Some also experimented with their own designs.
-From time to time, one of the teachers would go over and disassemble and tidy up projects on a regular basis so that other kids could find the items they needed.
+From time to time, one of the teachers would go over and disassemble and tidy up projects so that the next child who wanted to play could find the items they needed.

 Age: Manufacturer rates as age 7 and up.
-In our class, we saw that for our 3 – 4 year olds, they liked watching their parents assemble it, but they really weren’t following the science of how the circuit works.
+In our class, we saw that our 3 – 4 year olds liked watching their parents assemble circuits, but they weren’t following the science of how the circuit works.
 And their fine motor skills and finger strength just weren’t up to the task of assembling circuits.
 Our 5 – 7 year olds fared better, but it was definitely a fine motor challenge.
 These older kids could follow the directions that I wrote (see above) but can’t follow the single-illustration instructions that appear in the book.
 Older children would be better able to work directly from the book.